IridescentRose/Shadow-Engine/README.md

 Shadow is hardware-accelerated and uses the GPU with native sceGu calls to perform rendering.
 However, it does not use the Media Engine, and uses the VFPU sparingly.

-It is still being documented, and will continue to gain documentation through the next week.
+It is fully documented in code.